carlomilanesi/measures-rs/docs/Tutorial.md

 ## Measures with uncertainty
 CONTINUE

-So far, every measure was represented by as many numeric values as the dimensions of the space.
+So far, every 1-dimension measure encapsulated just one number, every 2-dimension measure encapsulated two numbers, and every 3-dimension measure encapsulated three numbers.

-So, there was only one number for the 1D line, a pair of numbers for the 2D plane, and a triple of numbers for the 3D space.
+So, every measure was represented by as many numeric values as the dimensions of the space.
 Such numbers represented exact measures.

 Though, in many application fields, measures are probability distributions, described by their mean and variance.